QuentinRa/blog.quentinra.dev/info/cpp/index.md

 const float& ref_my_float = 5.0f;
 ```

-A reference can be converted to const, and both can dereferenced.
+A reference can be converted to const, and both can be dereferenced.

 ```cpp
 int x = 5;